The African Queen: Others

 AFI has also honored both Humphrey Bogart and Katharine Hepburn as the greatest American screen legends.
+In 2006, Writers Guild of America West ranked its screenplay 70th in WGA's list of 101 Greatest Screenplays.

 Subsequent releases

 The film was released on Region 2 DVD in the United Kingdom, Germany and Scandinavia.
 The British DVD includes a theatrical trailer and an audio commentary by cinematographer Jack Cardiff in which he details many of the hardships and challenges involved in filming in Africa.

 Prior to 2010, the film had been released in the United States on VHS video, LaserDisc and as a Region 1 DVD.

 2009 digital restoration

 In 2009, Paramount Pictures (the current owner of the film's American rights) completed restoration work for Region 1, and a 4K digitally restored version from the original camera negative was issued on DVD and Blu-ray on March 23, 2010.
 The film was restored with its original mono soundtrack from original UK film elements under the sole supervision of Paramount, and had as an extra a documentary on the film's production, Embracing Chaos: The Making of The African Queen.
 Romulus Films and international-rights holder ITV Studios were acknowledged in the restoration credits.

 ITV released the restoration in Region 2 on June 14, 2010.